 If you are able to use an aluminium profile for your heritage glazing design then the Sieger Legacy collection is your first choice.
 The range of thermally broken aluminium windows and doors offer a traditional design to the profiles with slim sightlines.
 This replicates the appearance of a steel system without the additional costs of working with steel.
 As the aluminium frames can be powder coated any RAL colour (or a selection of specialist finishes) you can ensure the installation matches the heritage design.

 Specialist Glass Technology

-For a clearer finish to your glass installation Low Iron glass can also be used with great effect on listed buildings.
+For a clearer finish to your glass installation low iron glass can also be used with great effect on listed buildings.
 This specially processed glass has a much better clarity than standard toughened glass as it has a lower iron content to reduce the amount of green tint that naturally occurs in glass.
-This obviously creates a clearer barrier on the glass elevation or installation.
+This creates a clearer barrier on the glass elevation or installation.

-Low Iron Glass can be especially useful in structural glass installations which use thicker glass specifications than framed solutions.
+Low iron glass can be especially useful in structural glass installations which use thicker glass specifications than framed solutions.
 When thicker glass compositions are used the green tint in normal 'clear' glass can be more noticeable.
-Specifying Low Iron Glass for these structural elements will reduce the green tint within the glass makeup and result in a clearer structural glass install for the listed building.

-When altering or refurbishing listed or heritage buildings ensuring that no damage is inflicted upon the listed building is another large consideration to make.
+When altering or refurbishing listed or heritage buildings ensuring that no damage is inflicted is another large consideration.

 All finishing to listed buildings must be detailed and intricate in order to maintain the honour of the original work.
 All design details must be created individually for each project to ensure that the design and detailing is correct and applicable to each application.

-Above all else you must ensure your architectural glazier has lots of experience in working on listed buildings.
+Above all else you must ensure your architectural glazier has proven experience in working on listed buildings.
 You can see a selected list of some of IQ's past listed building projects below.